 What’s concerning for many businesses is that the situation risks getting worse before it gets better.
-More than half of respondents in a recent Tech Nation 2017 survey highlighted that many companies fear the skills shortage will be exacerbated post Brexit.
+More than half of respondents in a Tech Nation survey highlighted that many companies fear the skills shortage will be exacerbated post Brexit.
 With vacancies for digital roles outstripping the number of available candidates, organisations are increasingly looking to access talent from outside the UK by turning to oversees candidates.
 If the ability to access international talent becomes harder then it could drive salaries even higher and make the shortage of skills even more pronounced.

 The combination of businesses increasingly embracing digital transformation but battling with a shortage of the right talent, means there has been a spike in demand for contract workers that can support strategic initiatives.
 As businesses have to adapt to the new realities of the labour market when looking for technology and digital talent, recent figures suggest that between 20 and 50 per cent of the UK workforce could be made up of freelancers by 2020.

 Increasingly, we are seeing more people than ever choosing to work in contract positions.
 The latest UK employment figures from the Office of National Statistics reveal that one in seven workers are self-employed.
 Within the tech sector, 84% of recruitment bosses have seen an increase in demand for temporary or contract roles.

 Against this backdrop, one question becomes increasingly important - what can organisations do to recruit contract employees that can form the backbone of digital transformation projects?